burakberkkeskin/gomtp/README.md

 ## 📬 GOMTP

-Gompt is a cli tool to test smtp settings easily.
+Gomtp is a cli tool to test smtp settings easily.

 ## Install